carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 - "Run a metagenomics assembly workflow."
 - "Use an enviroment in a bioinformatic pipeline."
 keypoints:
-- "Assembly uses algorithms to group reads into contigs."
+- "Assembly groups reads into contigs."
-- "The most used algorithm nowadays is De Brujin Graphs"
+- "De Brujin Graphs use Kmers to assembly cleaned reads"
-- "MetaSPAdes is a metagenome assembler."
+- "MetaSPAdes is a metagenomeS assembler."
-- "The FASTQ (files from the quality control process) are the inputs.
-FASTA file with contigs is the output of the assembly process."
+- "Assemblers take FastQ files as input and produce a Fasta file as output."
 ---

 ## Assembling reads
 The assembly process groups reads into contigs and contigs into